-Izhdubar is a small asteroid whose orbit crosses the orbit of Earth.
+Izhdubar is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Izhdubar as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Izhdubar has 11 close approaches predicted in the coming decades: